 For this morning, I wanted to be ready to go early and quickly plate loaded from the buffet.
 I then returned to my cabin to shower and prepare the day bag with everything I needed, camera, phone, tripod, sunscreen, sunglasses, hat, and wallet.
-I really had no plans at all what to do and I had no US cash on me so the vague plan was to get off the ship, find wifi and catch-up, post some pictures to make those at home jelous, and find a bank.
-Today I arrived to the port of Tortola, one of the British Virgin Island.
+I really had no plans at all what to do and I had no US cash on me so the vague plan was to get off the ship, find wifi and catch-up, post some pictures to make those at home jealous, and find a bank.
+Today I arrived at the port of Tortola, one of the British Virgin Islands.

 I got off the ship and it was a nice close walk to the Tortola cruise village.
 It was actually quite obvious that the cruise village was a fake example of stereotypical island life and all the usual shopping.
-I sat on a bench in front of the Diamonds International and got on the wifi there.
+I sat on a bench in front of Diamonds International and got on the wifi there.
 It was pretty good wifi, all my Facebook feed was filled with people talking about a major blizzard.
 I felt bad of course so I posted this picture.

-Then I left the cruise terminal area and came across the CIBC First Caribbean bank and took out $40USD.
+Then I left the cruise terminal area and came across the CIBC First Caribbean Bank and took out $40USD.
 I then went to a local shop and picked up a tiny ornament.
 One of the first things I noticed was that the island was filled with random chickens everywhere.

 After the tour, I was exhausted and went back to the ship and found a sun chair on Deck 18.

 Okay, the Epic titles and making reference to epic things may be getting old at this point but trust me there will be more and they will be epically cliche.
-Upon boarding the ship, it was luck time so I headed to the buffet like usual and sampled a bit of everything.
-Apparently, from the buffet on the first two days of a trip makes up about half of all food waste for the entire week long voyage.
+Upon boarding the ship, it was luck time so I headed to the buffet as usual and sampled a bit of everything.
+Apparently, the buffet on the first two days of a trip makes up about half of all food waste for the entire week-long voyage.

 The food was pretty good.
 Nothing outstanding from most buffets in most ships and restaurants.
 I was also disappointed that Washie-Washie was not as happy-happy as my last trip.
 This may seem like complaining, but it is not.
-The Norwegian Epic is very good, and far superior to not traveling in the first place.
+The Norwegian Epic is very good, and far superior to not travelling in the first place.

 After lunch, I grabbed a drink and explored around the ship until it was time to meet up with the Solo Coordinator at the meetup in the solo lounge.
 The solo lounge on the Epic was really good and better than the Getaway.
 It had an espresso machine and was amazing coffee.
 From this meeting, I went to dinner and then called it a night.

 The next day I did a lot of relaxing, and whiskey and rum sampling.
-After dinner I went to the whiskey bar for a Jack Daniels tasting but was convinced by the bartender that a hour later the Scottish Macallan tasting was more worth the money and had a better quality pairing.
+After dinner, I went to the whiskey bar for a Jack Daniels tasting but was convinced by the bartender that an hour later the Scottish Macallan tasting was more worth the money and had a better quality pairing.
 So I decided to stay at the bar and socialize for the hour.

 The tasting was an incredible experience to learn more about the whiskey notes.
 (Despite being a certified Jameson Irish Whisky taster) Most people at the tasting and the head bartender seemed to be making flavours up.
-Anyway after the tasting, we were told of a Martini tasting.
+Anyway, after the tasting, we were told of a Martini tasting.
 This seemed like a great idea.

-At the tasting there was 3 gin based and 3 vodka based martinis to taste.
+At the tasting, there were 3 gin-based and 3 vodka-based martinis to taste.
 The younger woman sitting across from me with her mother was not enjoying at all the non-fruity and classic martinis.
-From the collection the one that stood out was the Cucumber Martini.
+From the collection, the one that stood out was the Cucumber Martini.
 It became my friend many times that voyage.
 The only downside was it was hard to walk around the ship with a martini glass.
 The glass is just not the best at countering let’s blame it on the ocean swells.

 Then it was time for dinner.
 It was good even if it wasn’t memorable.
 After dinner was spent between the martini and whiskey bar.
 Followed by the highlight of the night.
 The dancing king and queen competition at the Bliss night club.
 To be honest, with my bad ankle dancing is not the best idea, but there were so few people dancing that I started off the dancing and then sat for a drink.
 Then come competition time I was dancing back up to the bar and was spotted and selected as the dancing king!
-From this I won a bottle of wine.
+From this, I won a bottle of wine.
 Since I had the drink package, I spotted a couple in the back corner on a date night and gave away the bottle.

 I then called it a night and went to bed.

-The next morning was not the greatest as it was about 11am before I emerged and it was a window that finding food on the ship was hard.
-I went to the mini-buffet and found a quite place on deck 18 to catch some sun.
+The next morning was not the greatest as it was about 11 am before I emerged and it was a window that finding food on the ship was hard.
+I went to the mini-buffet and found a quiet place on deck 18 to catch some sun.
 Which left me burnt for the week.
 The rest of that day was a blur of activity and fun.
 I knew I didn’t want it to be a “big night”, as the next day I was off to check the only new county off my list, the British Virgin Islands.